OSINT-for-Ukraine/groupint/README.md

 ## Licensing

-Groupint is the exclusive property of OSINT for Ukraine and is distributed under xxxx
+Groupint is distributed under the [General Public License (GPL)](https://www.gnu.org/licenses/agpl-3.0.en.html).
+You are free to use, distribute, and change the software.
+Any modified version must also be distributed under the GPL.

 ## Support and Contact